otris/ews-cpp/CONTRIBUTING.md

 * You need a [GitHub account](https://github.com/signup/free)
-* Submit an [issue ticket](https://github.com/otris/ews-cpp/issues) for your issue if there is no one yet.
+* Submit an [issue ticket](https://github.com/otris/ews-cpp/issues) for your issue if there isn't one yet.
   * Describe the issue and include steps to reproduce if it's a bug.
   * Ensure to mention the earliest version that you know is affected.
 * If you are able and want to fix this, fork the repository on GitHub.